-In a dispatch dated December 5, 1963 from the Chief of

-Station in Mexico City to headquarters, copies of the photograph of Lopez were attached and the dispatch stated that the photograph was taken on the night of November 27, 1963 at the Mexico City airport by Mexican authorities as Lopez was boarding a Cubana flight.
-11/ The dispatch gave the previously reported information of the numbers of Lopez's passport and tourist card and his entry and departure from Mexico.
+In a dispatch (ated December 5, 1963) from the Chief of Station in Mexico (ity to headquarters, copies of the photograph of Lopez were attached and the dispatch stated that the photograph was taken on the night of November 27, 1963 at the Mexico City airport by Mexican authorities as Lopez was boarding a Cubana flight.
+11/ The dispatch gave the previously reported information of the numbers of Lopez's passport and tourist card and his entry into and departure from Mexico.
 The dispatch contained the additional information that Lopez was listed as the only passenger on Cubana flight #465 on November 27, 1963 to Havana; the flight contained a crew of nine Cubans.
 It said he used a U.S. passport and a Cuban courtesy visa.
 12/ The dispatch had the following message: "Source states the timing and circumstances surrounding subject's travel through Mexico and departure for Havana are suspicious."
 13/ The dispatch said also that the source "urgently" requested all available data on the individual.

-Also on Decmeber 5, 1963, CIA headquarters cabled the Mexico City Station and identified this Cuban-American as Gilberto Policarpo Lopez, who was born on January 26, 1940.
-14/ It stated also that Lopez was not identical with a Gilberto Lopez who had been identified as active in pro-Castro groups in Los Angeles.
-15/

-On March 19, 1964, the Monterrey Station sent a classified message to headquarters that Enrique Ruiz Montalvo, an agent of the Mexican Federal Judicial Police, had informed the CIA that one of Ruiz's contacts reported in late February, 1964, that an American citizen named Gilberto Lopes was involved in the Kennedy assassination.
+the sami date 5.
+1963 CIA headquarters cabled the Also on Decmeber Mexico (City)Station and identified this Cuban-American as Gilberto Policarpo Lopez, who was born on January 26, 1940.
+14, It stated also that Lopez was not identical with a Gilberto Lopez who had been identified as active in pro-Castro groups in Los-Angeles.
+15/ TH herdquarters received (On March 19, 1964, the Monterrey Station sent a classified message (to headquarters) that (Enrique Ruiz Montalvo an agent of the Mexican Federal Judicial Police, had Shafec informed the CIA)that one of Ruiz's contacts reported in late February, 1964, that an American citizen named Gilberto Lopes was involved in the Kennedy assassination.
 16/ The message said Ruiz's contact reported that Lopes entered Mexico on foot from Laredo, Texas about 1200 hours on November 13 carrying U.S. passport #319962, which was issued July 13, 1960.
 17/ According to the dispatch, the contact related also that Lopes proceeded by bus to Mexico City "where he entered Cuban embassy"; it said that he left the Cuban Embassy on November 27 and was the only passenger for Cuba on flight #465.
 18/ It said the contact reported that Lopes was issued Mexican travel form B, #24553, at Nuevo Laredo.
 19/ According to the dispatch, Ruiz reported that he could not verify the contact's information, but thought it might be of interest to the United States government.
 20/